 2.1 Appointments to the Central List

-Those on the Central List are appointed by the agency and will be able to continue their membership as long as they are able to carry out their duties.
+Those on the Central List are appointed by ATV and will be able to continue their membership as long as they are able to carry out their duties.

 All those on the Central List should have undergone a recruitment process that includes interviews, identity checks, verification of qualifications and right to work in the UK, references and DBS checks, which are recorded.
 New appointees will be asked to give signed agreement to checks being undertaken as above and cannot take up their appointment until the outcome of the checks are known.
 They are excluded from Panel membership if they have any offences against children or of violence.
-They are required to notify the Adoption, Permanence and Fostering Service Manager immediately if they receive such a conviction or caution while on the Central List.
+They are required to notify the ATV Service Lead immediately if they receive such a conviction or caution while on the Central List.

 Personal and work references will also be obtained in writing and must be satisfactory.

 Recruits to the Central List should have the opportunity to observe at least one Adoption and Permanence Panel meeting before they sit as a member and to attend an annual joint training day with adoption agency staff; have induction training completed within 10 weeks of inclusion on the list and access to appropriate training and skills development and are kept abreast of changes to legislation, regulation and guidance.

 They should also have access to the agency's Whistleblowing policy.

 Written information about the expectations arising from their appointment should be given to new members of the Central List (in relation to their performance objectives, participation in induction and other training, attendance at meetings, safeguarding the confidentiality of information provided to the Panel and their general conduct - see Sections 2.2 - 2.4 inclusive) and they should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment to the Central List.